PARTIZIP II: How the past participle is formed and used in German

 Examples of Partizip II of weak verbs

-Strong verbs on the other hand form their Partizip II by changing the stem vowel in their first syllable before the prefix ge- is attached.
+Strong verbs on the other hand form their Partizip II by changing the stem vowel in their first syllable before attaching themselves to the prefix ge-.
 Since separable and inseparable verbs have their root verbs as either weak, strong or mixed verbs, their Partizip II is formed likewise except that for separable verbs, the prefix ge- is placed in between the prefix and the root verb while that of inseparable doesn’t take a prefix.

-2. How to form the Partizip II of German strong verbs (unregelmäßige Verben)
+2. Partizip II formation for strong verbs (unregelmäßige Verben)

 -ie-